mebur/sbt-autoprefixer-1/README.md

 npm install postcss-cli@">=2.5.0" autoprefixer@">=6.3.0" --save
 ```

-If you receive duplicate map errors when using incombination with LESS, turn sourceMapping off.
+If you receive duplicate map errors when using in combination with LESS, turn sourceMapping off.